 In May 2020, the Company entered into a new Development and Manufacturing Services Agreement ("2020 DMS Agreement") with ElevateBio BaseCamp, Inc. and signed a SOW in November 2020.
 The 2020 DMS Agreement and related SOW contained an embedded lease for a dedicated manufacturing suite for the manufacture of AlloVir's products at the facility because the Company directs how and for what purpose the suite is used for and obtains substantially all of the economic benefit of the suite.
-At inception of the lease, it was determined that, in exchange for this dedicated manufacturing suite, AlloVir will pay the supplier a monthly fixed suite utilization fee, and other related fixed costs, totaling \$3.2 million over the two-year lease term (one year lease with a one-year renewal option), that covers costs associated with reserving capacity for AlloVir, as well as cleaning services, utilities, handling and maintenance of the manufacturing suite.
-At inception of the lease, the Company estimated that the exercise of the one-year renewal option was reasonably certain to occur, and the Company was reasonably certain that it would not exercise its early termination right, providing for a total estimated lease term of two years expiring in January 2023.
+In exchange for this dedicated manufacturing suite, AlloVir will pay the supplier a monthly fixed suite utilization fee, and other related fixed costs, totaling \$3.2 million over the two-year lease term (one year lease with a one-year renewal option), that covers costs associated with reserving capacity for AlloVir, as well as cleaning services, utilities, handling and maintenance of the manufacturing suite.
+The Company estimates that the exercise of the one-year renewal option is reasonably certain to occur, and the Company is reasonably certain that it will not exercise its early termination right, providing for a total estimated lease term of two years expiring in January 2023.
 As part of the arrangement, there were also variable costs for materials, non-fixed batch payments, storage, knowledge and tech transfer and other common area maintenance fees that were not included in the measurement of the lease.
 The lease of the facility was determined to be classified as an operating lease and commenced in February 2021, the point at which the new facility area was substantially complete and available for use by the Company.
 Accordingly, at inception, the Company recorded a ROU asset of \$3.1 million and a lease liability of \$2.5 million.
 The Company prepaid \$0.6 million of the suite utilization fee, which was reclassified from prepaid expense to the ROU asset upon lease commencement.